-Recommendations based on ROIVENUETM's data-driven attribution models saved Econea over 15% of its total monthly marketing budget during the first wave of optimization.
+Recommendations based on ROIVENUE's data-driven attribution models saved Econea over 15% of its total monthly marketing budget during the first wave of optimization.

 Econea is an e-commerce brand from the Czech Republic focused on selling ecological goods - sustainable, environment-friendly products for daily use.
 Econea is not only catering to the growing number of environmentally conscious consumers bringing the eco-transformation to the mass market, but is also showing leading the way in digital transformation.